Visiting Depot Creek Nature Reserve

 Please respect the rich diversity of the Nature Reserve should you decide to visit.
 This means staying on the trails and being a gentle observer of nature.
 For your convenience, there is a privy near the Elephant Rock.
 From May to November, there may be cattle in the meadow.
 Take care walking through this area and make sure you close the gates.

-Double check!
+Please respect nature.
 Dogs are not allowed on any part of the property.

 The Kingston Field Naturalist’s BioBlitz at DCNR in June 2013 identified 691 species of animals and plants, from birds to reptiles to fungi.
 We would be pleased to hear of your sightings.
 You can send us an email or let us know on Facebook.

 |Classification||Species||Total different species|

 |Vertebrates||7 mammals, including Chipmunk, Mink, White-tailed Deer.
 70 birds, including Meadowlark, American Bittern, Ruffed Grouse.
 10 reptiles & amphibians, including Blanding’s Turtle, Five-lined Skink, Bullfrog, 12 fish, including Rock Bass, Northern Pike||99|